Everything you need to know about perimenopause: a comprehensive guide to understanding, experiencing, and supporting this stage of life

 Are all symptoms of perimenopause permanent?

 No: Not all symptoms associated with perimenopause are permanent.
-They are mainly related to hormonal fluctuations during premenopause and the drastic drop in hormones during menopause.
+They are mainly linked to hormonal fluctuations during premenopause and the sharp drop in hormone levels at menopause.

 During premenopause, hormonal fluctuations can lead to irregular cycles, more severe premenstrual syndrome, or even more painful periods, symptoms that will naturally end with the permanent cessation of periods at menopause.